mobialia/gwt-android-emu/readme.md

 * R.string supports multiple languages, generates multiple GWT properties file, one for each language
 * R.array (also with i18n)
 * R.menu

-R.layout must be generated manually with methods that return GWT Widgets, read the next section
+* R.layout from the "Layouts" class, see next section

+This tools also generates the ResourceResolver to convert from numeric ids to strings, layouts, etc.

 Migrating Layouts
 =================

 Layouts must be redesigned in HTML with the GWT UiBinder (or HTML).
-In the demo project we show a sample.
+You must create a "Layouts.java" class in the resource directory with a method to get each one of the GWT widgets.
+The GenerateResources tool creates a R.layout.xxx entry for each one of the methods in the Layouts class.

+There is a Layouts.java demo file in the demo project.

 HTML Elements to Android Widgets
 ================================